radbrt/ads_pipeline/README.md

 I am using a LocalRun run-config for this, and starting a local agent.

 This is all simple enough, but I need to register an environment in coiled that has prefect.
 While that's really a simple task and I have done it a couple of times before, I do it rarely enough to have forgotten each time.
 This is cool though.
 Basically it seems to be working I just need to get my ducks in a row.

+It's amazing what copy-paste can do. `create_coiled_env.py` will create an env on coiled, using the `environment.yaml` file we have here locally.